Dexploarer/prompt-atom-forge/README.md

 node cli/index.js inject prompt.txt "More context" --mode append
 ```

-Run `node cli/index.js --help` to see all available options including login,
-prompt generation and clipboard export.
+Run `node cli/index.js --help` to see all available options including login, prompt generation and clipboard export.
+The `ascii` command lets you generate colorful ASCII art interactively using fonts from figlet and gradient-string styles.
+Psst: try `node cli/index.js motto` for a tiny dose of Prompt or Die philosophy.